-Project status views will also help you see where the time efforts of teams’ been going, and whether they’re sticking to their budgets or not.
+Project status views will also help you see where the time efforts of teams has been going, and whether they’re sticking to their budgets or not.

-This is were you go to really dig in the data.
+This is where you go to really dig into the data.

 All this data can be visualized in one of the many reports in the reporting section.